-Coastal pollution entering the LYPMP is minor because of the relatively low level of urban development along the coast (Caton et al. 2006) and low levels of surface water run-off (National Water Commission 2007).
-Because the towns and populations in the area of the LYPMP are relatively small, potential impacts on seagrasses are considered to be minor (Bailey et al. 2012b).
-However, there are a number of potential, but minor, land-based threats to water quality (elevated nutrient levels) from septic tank overflows at Port Moorowie, Edithburgh, and Coobowie, or diffuse runoff from agriculture (Bryars, 2003).
-The port facilities at Port Giles and Klein Point are outside the park but are a potential source of organometal pollution (Bailey et al. 2012b).
+Coastal pollution entering the UGSVMP is minor because of the relatively low level of urban development along the coast (Caton et al. 2006) and low levels of surface water run-off (National Water Commission 2007).
+Because the towns and populations in the area of the UGSVMP are relatively small, potential impacts on seagrasses are considered to be minor (Bailey et al. 2012b).

-Baseline information on coastal pollution relevant to the LYPMP includes:
+Baseline information on coastal pollution in relevant to the UGSVMP includes:

 - The Australian Water Resources 2005 Report provides estimates of freshwater runoff for drainage divisions in Australia.
-Freshwater runoff in the vicinity of the LYPMP was 760 gigalitres (National Water Commission 2007). - Human population size could be used as a proxy for stormwater (see Section 5.1.1 for indicator of human population). - PIRSA Aquaculture collates information on aquaculture zoning, and the number and type of active lease types.
-There is no finfish aquaculture or land-based aquaculture with discharge to the sea in the LYPMP. - The Environment Protection Authority surveyed water quality at 6 sites during 2010 and 2011 (Nelson et al. 2013).
+Freshwater runoff in the vicinity of the UGSVMP was 760 gigalitres (National Water Commission 2007). - Human population size could be used as a proxy for stormwater (see Section 5.1.1 for indicator of human population). - Primary Industries and Regions South Australia (PIRSA) Aquaculture collates information on aquaculture zoning, and the number and type of active lease types.
+There is no finfish aquaculture or land-based aquaculture with discharge to the sea in the UGSVMP. - The Environment Protection Authority surveyed water quality at 9 sites (none inside SZs) during autumn and spring of 2010 and 2011 (Nelson et al. 2013).

-- Several published studies indicate that water quality parameters such as turbidity (sediment loads) and chlorophyll concentrations of nearshore waters can be monitored using remotely sensed data from Landsat and/or the NASA MODIS-Aqua sensor (Ritchie et al. 2003). - Marine debris can cause injury and fatality to vertebrate marine life through ingestion of, or entanglement in, harmful marine debris and was listed as a key threatening process under the Environment Protection and Biodiversity Conservation Act 1999.
-Surveys of marine debris were undertaken at 38 beaches in Gulf St Vincent, including 4 sites within the LYPMP (Peters and Flaherty 2011).
+- Several published studies indicate that water quality parameters such as turbidity (sediment loads) and chlorophyll concentrations of nearshore waters can be monitored using remotely sensed data from Landsat and/or the NASA MODIS-Agua sensor (Ritchie et al. 2003). - Marine debris can cause injury and fatality to vertebrate marine life through ingestion of, or entanglement in, harmful marine debris and was listed as a key threatening process under the Environment Protection and Biodiversity Conservation Act 1999.
+Surveys of marine debris were undertaken at 38 beaches in Gulf St Vincent, including 3 sites within the UGSVMP (Peters and Flaherty 2011).